Paintsville-Prestonsburg Combs Field

 Paintsville-Prestonsburg Combs Field is a publicly owned, private-use airport located four nautical miles (7 km) southeast of the central business district of Paintsville, in Johnson County, Kentucky, United States.
 It is owned by the Paintsville-Prestonsburg Air Board which also serves Prestonsburg in Floyd County, Kentucky.
-The airport officially opened on August 1, 1964.
+The airport officially opened in August 1964.

 Facilities and aircraft

 Paintsville-Prestonsburg Combs Field covers an area of 25 acre at an elevation of 624 feet (190 m) above mean sea level.
-It has one asphalt paved runway designated 13/31 which measures 3,070 by 75 feet (936 by 23 meters).
+It has one asphalt paved runway designated 13/31 which measures 3,239 by 75 feet (987 by 23 meters).

 For the 12-month period ending December 21, 2005, the airport had 5,830 aircraft operations, an average of 15 per day: 3,000 itinerant general aviation, 1,500 local general aviation, 1,300 air taxi and 30 military.
-At that time there were 10 aircraft based at this airport, all single-engined.
+At that time there were 10 aircraft based at this airport, all single-engine.